-In a previous interview, DealDash said that it makes about half of its revenue from what users pay in bids and the other half from the commission/margin from the items that it sells at full price through the 'buy it now' process.
+In a previous interview, DealDash said that half of its revenue is made from what users pay in bids.
+The other half of revenue comes from items sold at full price through the 'buy it now' process.

 DealDash Does Have Better Business Bureau Accreditation

 Although they have an impressive rating on the BBB website, it might be due to their 100% money-back guarantee.
-The BBB doesn’t evaluate a company based on its product or service.
-Instead, they strictly rate companies based on how it interacts with and helps its customers, so this isn't necessarily a rating on the DealDash's business model or practices.
+In addition, the BBB doesn't evaluate a company based on its product or service.
+Instead, they rate companies based on how they interact with and help their customers, so this isn't necessarily a rating on DealDash's business model or practices.

 An overwhelming number of people claimed DealDash charged their account on the BBB website simply because they downloaded the app or made an account.

-Other people made claims that DealDash operated on a bait-and-switch method, where they enticed users with luxury, name-brand items, convinced users to purchase or pay the upfront fee, and then never auctioned off the expensive things they advertised.
+Others have made claims that DealDash operated on a bait-and-switch method.
+They claim the company enticed users with luxury, name-brand items, convincing them to purchase or pay the upfront fee.
+Then, they never auctioned off the expensive things they advertised.

 Technically, DealDash isn't a scam, as it does operate as a fair auction website where some people will get a great deal.
 However, there are many caveats that readers need to be aware of:

-- Trial by fire: It is extremely unlikely that you will log in on your first attempt and get close to paying the advertised $23.13 for a new iPad.
+- Trial by fire: It's unlikely that you will get close to paying the advertised $23.13 for a new iPad on your first attempt.

-- You will get burned: When you sign up and buy some bids, it is easy to waste your bids—you will feel like the site has burned you.
+- You will get burned: When you sign up and buy some bids, it is easy to waste them.
+You will feel like the site has burned you.